Class-Based Views#

 That is what “true class-based views” means in this framework.
 You can:

-• Define an abstract parent that supplies handlers but is never registered itself (this is exactly what BaseRestView is).
+• Define an abstract parent that supplies handlers but is never registered.

 • Subclass a working view to specialise it for a different prefix, a different role, or a different audience.